ppy/osu-wiki/wiki/Skinning/FAQ/en.md

 ### What are overlays?

-Overlays are elements that will be placed on top of another element (the same element name but without the `-overlay` suffix).
+Overlays are elements that will be placed on top of another element (the same element name but without the `overlay` or `-overlay` suffix).
 These are a bit special in that they will not be coloured or tinted.
-However, only a small handful of elements are given an overlay.
+However, only a small handful of elements are given an overlay (they can be found in the skin elements lists).

 ### What window resolution should I skin?